eriksterneberg/haskell-api-skeleton-postgres/README.md

  - [DEV - Design & Usage - foo](link)

 ## Todo
+ - Add endpoints for PUT and DELETE
  - Add more fields to User model
  - Refactor to use Reader to ask for database pool
- - Add endpoints for PUT and DELETE
  - Add error handling for failed POST (database connection error etc.)
  - Add encryption of login and password
  - Add more comments in code
+ - Use defaultH to return internalServerError500 on error
  - Implement functional tests
  - Add database username, password and address as environment variables
  - Rename project to better name